 The interest you pay on a rental property can be a deduction on your tax return.
 Your entire payment cannot be deducted, because part of your payment is equity pay down which is not deductible.
 Paying down equity is not considered a business expense, since the money is not spent on repairs or maintenance, but used to reduce debt.

 There is talk of the IRS eliminating the interest on mortgages as a deduction for primary home owners.
 However, that probably will not affect rental property owners because the interest is thought of as a business expense, not a special deduction.
+There is always talk of the tax code changing, but rarely do huge changes actually occur.
+I would not worry about rumors until they actually take place.

 How does the IRS treat depreciation on rental properties?